Martin Anstey

-Martin Anstey (1860 – 5 February 1921) was an English Bible chronologer significant for his contribution to biblical literalism for successfully resolving the apparent time gaps contained within the Bible's internal chronology.
+Martin Anstey (1860 – 5 February 1921) was an English Bible chronologer significant for his contribution to biblical literalism and approach to resolving the apparent time gaps contained within the Bible's internal chronology.
 In 1913 Anstey's book, The Romance of Bible Chronology was published, explaining how subtle pieces of information within the Bible text resolve these apparent chronological gaps.

 Anstey was the brother of John Anstey and also a keen Anstey genealogist, mapping many of the early branches of the Devon Ansteys.

 Anstey died on 5 February 1921 in Malvern.

 The Romance of Bible Chronology

 Anstey identified five apparent chronological gaps within the Bible text, that had been attempted to be resolved with varying degrees of success by previous Bible chronologers.
 The five apparent chronological gaps that Anstey identified were: